22nd Armoured Brigade (United Kingdom): Postwar

 56th (London) Armoured Division was reformed as an infantry division in 1956, and most of the Yeomanry regiments underwent mergers in the reduced TA.

+From 1960-1961, the Brigade was commanded by Brigadier The Marquess of Druro LVO OBE MC, later the 8th Duke of Wellington.

 22nd Armoured Brigade's identity was reinstated during the Cold War by converting Task Force Bravo (which had been created four years earlier from the 11th Armoured Brigade) into an armoured brigade in 1981.
 It was assigned to the 1st Armoured Division and based at Campbell Barracks in Hohne.
 It disbanded in 1993 following the end of the Cold War.
 From November 1984 until the brigade disbanded, 1st Royal Tank Regiment once more formed part of 22nd Armoured Brigade, based at Tofrek Barracks Hildesheim, and equipped with Chieftain Tanks.